TrojanSports - USC basketball gets two years probation as NCAA investigation concludes

 USC basketball gets two years probation as NCAA investigation concludes

-USC avoided major penalties as the NCAA concluded its investigation into violations committed by former assistant coach Tony Bland.
+The USC basketball program avoided major penalties as the NCAA concluded its three-and-a-half-year investigation into violations committed by former assistant coach Tony Bland.

-The Trojans receive two years of probation and a small $5,000 fine on top of self-imposed punishments from the 2018-19 season.
+The Trojans receive two years of probation and a modest $5,000 fine plus 1% of the men’s basketball program budget, on top of self-imposed punishments from the 2018-19, 19-20 recruiting seasons.

-There is a news conference with the NCAA at 10 a.m.
-PT to discuss the findings of the investigation.
+There was a news conference Thursday morning with Vincent Nicastro, chief hearing officer and deputy commissioner and chief operating officer for the Big East Conference, who discussed how USC's cooperation in the investigation the limited severity of the ruling.

+"The panel gives a great deal of deference to the enforcement staff's recommendation with regard to the mitigating factor of exemplary cooperation.
+As you know, the enforcement staff works directly with the school for many months as they go through the investigation together.
+It's a very high bar, in my experience, in order to get that recommendation from the NCAA enforcement staff -- the school has to really perform at a very high level in terms of their cooperation and participation. ...
+In this case, we accepted their recommendation," Nicastro said.

 Meanwhile, USC athletic director Mike Bohn and basketball coach Andy Enfield issued comments: